What Is Kawasaki Disease?

 In rare cases, children can have:

 - Inflamed blood vessels (vasculitis)

-These can lead to further troubles, including weak or bulging artery walls.
+These can lead to other troubles, including weak or bulging artery walls.
 These are called aneurysms.
-They could increase the chance your child will have artery blockages, which can cause internal bleeding and even heart attacks.
-A baseline echocardiogram can diagnose many of these complications.
+They could raise a child’s risk of artery blockages, which can cause internal bleeding and heart attacks.
+An echocardiogram can show many of these complications.

 In severe cases, a child might need surgery.
 Infants have a higher risk of serious complications.
 In the U.S., fewer than 1% of children die during the early illness.